gfoxx29/DataStructures-Algorithms/README.md

 * __Project 1__ : Show Me the Data Structures

-We will answer six practice problems about a variety of topics related to the data structures (LRU Cache, File Recursion, Huffman Coding, Active Directory, Blockchain, Union and Intersection)
+We will answer six practice problems about a variety of topics (LRU Cache, File Recursion, Huffman Coding, Active Directory, Blockchain, Union and Intersection) related to the data structures.

 * __Project 2__ : Problems vs Algorithms